Entertainment Law Practicum

 Loyola's Entertainment Law Practicum takes you behind the scenes of celluloid and digital magic at such media giants as Home Box Office (HBO), MGM-UA Studios, Paramount Pictures, Universal Music Group, Warner Brothers Television and Yahoo.

 Students obtain positions in the legal departments of companies in most branches of the entertainment and media industries, from the largest studios to independent production companies, and in law firms with entertainment and media practices.
-They are permitted to earn credit for a combination of their internship work and completing a course component focusing on important aspects of the practice of law in the entertainment and media industry context, and a paper regarding their internship.
+They are permitted to earn credit for a combination of their field placement work and completing a course component focusing on important aspects of the practice of law in the entertainment and media industry context, and a paper regarding their field placement.

 Who is eligible to participate?

-LLS students in good academic standing are eligible to participate after completion of their first year of law school.
-Students seeking to intern during the summer after their first year are advised that academic performance (e.g., Fall semester mid-term and mid-year grades) will be considered in determining whether they may participate.
+LLS students in academic good standing are eligible to participate after completion of their first year of law school.
+Students seeking to extern during the summer after their first year are advised that academic performance (e.g., Fall semester mid-term and mid-year grades) will be considered in determining whether they may participate.

 Students are responsible for obtaining their own positions that qualify for credit.
-A chart showing places students have worked previously is available on the ELP intranet website (accessible only from an on-campus server).
-As internship employers notify the director of the ELP of current positions and interviewing, the opportunities are posted to the site, and notification sent to the Entertainment and Sports Law Society (ESLS) and the Entertainment Law Review.
+A chart showing places students have worked previously is available on the ELP website (only accessible from an on-campus server).
+In addition, as field placement employers notify the director of the ELP of current positions and interviewing, the opportunities are posted to the site, and notification sent to the Entertainment and Sports Law Society (ESLS) and the Entertainment Law Review.
 A number of notices are posted on Prof. Dougherty's office door (Burns 344), and he and other professors sometimes announce current opportunities in class.
-Sometimes new notices are placed in In Brief.
+Sometimes new notices are also placed in In Brief.